 How Condiments and Spices Can Save Money

 If you’ve spent a little time in the condiments and spices aisle of your local grocery store lately you may have come to the conclusion that cooking at home is expensive!
-And it can be, if you don’t know what you’re doing.
+And it can be if you don’t know what you’re doing.
 Those tiny jars of spices and seasoning blends can cost upwards of $4 apiece, and it can really add up.
 But did you know that condiments and spices can actually save you money?
 (Not to mention that you can make most of them yourself for less anyway?)
 Keep reading, and I’ll show you how.

 Keep It Tasty

 For example, a piece of toast can go sweet and crunchy with homemade honey butter, cinnamon and sugar, or you can enjoy a savory slice topped with butter and garlic salt.
 Chicken breasts can be brushed with ranch dressing and baked, brushed with barbecue sauce and grilled, or sauteed with veggies and served over fried rice with soy sauce.
-Ground beef can be turned into taco filling (using Taco Seasoning), italian meatballs, burgers, sloppy joes (using Sloppy Joe Seasoning) or a meaty marinara all with the seasonings and condiments in your cupboards.
+Ground beef can be turned into taco filling (using Taco Seasoning), Italian meatballs, burgers, sloppy joes (using Sloppy Joe Seasoning) or a meaty marinara.
+With the right seasonings and condiments in your cupboards, you can transform any dish.
 The possibilities really are endless.

 We all know that one of the easiest ways to save money is to eat at home instead of going out.
 But the truth is, when your food is bland and monotonous it can be hard to work up the willpower to do just that.
 With a little cooking know-how, though, and a shelf full of flavors to choose from, you can create fabulous home-cooked meals for pennies on the restaurant dollar.
 You’ll find it easier to stick to your budget and you might even prefer your home-cooked meals to eating out!

 Another big benefit to herbs and spices are also a power-packed source of nutrition and antioxidants.
 Even though they seem pricey at first, ounce for ounce they are an inexpensive way to make your food more nutritious.
-Also, since your food tastes better you’ll enjoy cooking healthy homemade meals more often, and avoiding the additives and hidden calories in restaurant foods.
+Also, since your food tastes better you’ll enjoy cooking healthy homemade meals more often and avoiding the additives and hidden calories in restaurant foods.